AssurBox/Demo-ASPNET-Api-Client/README.md

-# Demo-ASPNET-Api-Client
+# Demo Api client using ASP.NET

-Demo for partners using the AssurBox Api in ASP.NET
+Demo for partners using the AssurBox Api in ASP.NET and the AssurBox.SDK (https://www.nuget.org/packages/AssurBox.SDK/)

 Code : AssurBox.Samples.DealershipSimulator